 Webinars allow grant-seekers to ask AHCMC grants staff specific questions about the grant guidelines, application, and online grants portal.

 At every webinar, grants staff will review major eligibility requirements, present an overview of the grant category, and offer technical assistance for both the application process and the online grants portal.

 Required Application Materials:

 - Completed Narrative

 - Organizational Support Materials

-- IRS Letter
+- IRS Letter of Determination;

-- List of Board of Directors
+- List of Board of Directors;

-- List of key staff
+- Bios of key staff and volunteers;

 - Project Support Materials